dotnet/test-templates/README.md

 ## Note
-Please note the templates inside template_feed folder were moved into the dotnet sdk and they are kept here only for potential fixes of 9.0.1XXX.
+Please note the templates inside template_feed folder were moved into the dotnet sdk and they are kept here only for potential fixes of 9.0.1XXX .net version.